-6.3 Test of support rings
+5.3 Test of support rings

-On 2 % of the support rings tensile tests have to be performed.
-The yield point, the tensile stress and the elongation at break must be within the limits of the used construction material.
-These limits can be taken from the EN/DIN-standard of the specific construction material.
-Alternatively 10 % of each diameter of the support rings may be tested by radiographic examination at the weld seam.
-The assessment is done according to DIN EN ISO 5817.
-These tests are not object-related and hence may be done during manufacturing.
+On a relevant number of support rings tensile tests have to be performed.
+The yield point, the tensile stress and the elongation at break must be within the limits of the used construction material / within the standard.
+The evaluation of the weld seam for the support rings can, for example, be based on DIN EN ISO 5817.

-6.4 Tests of PTFE semi-finished product (liner)
+5.4 Tests of PTFE semi-finished product (liner)